 Implement a patient portal.

 Ensure your patients have access to this little medical luxury that gives them constant contact with your practice and makes their lives (and yours!) a little bit easier.
-Make sure it is easy to navigate, provide them with access to payment and scheduling options, and give them easy access to critical information such as results and records.
+Ensure it is easy to navigate, provide them with access to payment and scheduling options, and give them easy access to critical information such as results and records.

 While the general public may not always be the easiest to please, upgrading their experience at your practice isn’t rocket science.
 Rheumatology practices must provide the utmost care throughout each appointment experience.
 From appointment making and the front desk greeting to the actual treatment and a follow-up call, it is essential the patient feels valued.